Fuck: Early usage

 Of these, "occupy" and "jape" still survive as verbs, though with less profane meanings, while "sard" was a descendant of the Anglo-Saxon verb seordan (or seorðan, ON serða), to copulate; and "swive" had derived from earlier swīfan, to revolve i.e. to swivel (compare modern-day "screw").
 As late as the 18th century, the verb occupy was seldom used in print because it carried sexual overtones.

 A 1790 poem by St. George Tucker has a father upset with his bookish son say "I'd not give [a fuck] for all you've read".
 Originally printed as "I'd not give ------ for all you've read", scholars agree that the words a fuck were removed, making the poem the first recorded instance of the now-common phrase I don't give a fuck.

 Farmer and Henley's 1893 dictionary of slang notes both the adverbial and adjectival forms of fuck as similar to but "more violent" than bloody and indicating extreme insult, respectively.

-According to an article in the journal Science, research shows that when humans switched to processed foods after the spread of agriculture, they put less wear and tear on their teeth, leading to an overbite in adults.
-This overbite is said to make it easier to produce "f" and "v" sounds, and humorously, cleared the way for words like "Fuck".